 The teams who did not succeed in winning an investment in stage-one will be encouraged to work harder to enhance their concept and solution, and if they demonstrate significant progress, they will still be considered for the selection of the final winner.

-At the end of the challenge (approximately in July/August 2019), teams will present their working concept at a show case event before an international jury in Mumbai or New Delhi.
+At the end of the challenge (approximately in August/September 2020), teams will present their working concept at a show case event before an international jury in Mumbai or New Delhi.

-During this phase, your team will receive one-on-one coaching and mentoring from the La Trobe Accelerator Program and the La Trobe Business School.
+During this phase, your team will receive one-on-one coaching and mentoring from the Centre for Technolgy Infusion, La Trobe Accelerator Program and the La Trobe Business School.

-All participants who successfully complete the challenge will also get a completion certificate highlighting their achievement and any notable feedback from TGIC's international judging panel.
+All participants who successfully complete the challenge will also get a completion certificate highlighting their achievement and any notable feedback from TIGC's international judging panel.

 *Expenses will include travel, accommodation and allowances for drinks and meals, according to La Trobe’s Policies.
 La Trobe University reserves the right to change the terms and conditions at any time in its absolute discretion.